 The Electricity Governance (Security of Supply) Amendment Regulations 2009 requires all specified electricity distributors to prepare and publish a Participant Outage Plan (POP) for audit and approval by the Electricity Commission.
+With the dissolution of the Electricity Commission this requirement to audit and approve Participant Outage Plans has been passed on by the Electricity Authority to the Transpower System Operator.

-The Participant Outage Plan is required to be written to conform to the requirements set out in the Electricity Commission's Security of Supply Outage Plan (current version October 2009), and details how electricity distributors will manage either a total outage or "rolling outages" of up to 25% of normal load if there is a regional or national electricity supply shortage.
+The Participant Outage Plan is required to be written to conform to the requirements set out in the Electricity Authority's Security of Supply Outage Plan (current version October 2009), and details how electricity distributors will manage either a total outage or "rolling outages" of up to 25% of normal load if there is a regional or national electricity supply shortage.

-AEL 's Participant Outage Plan has been submitted to the Electricity Commission; and was audited and approved by the Electricity Commission on 31 August 2010
+AEL 's Participant Outage Plan has been submitted to the Electricity Authority; and was audited and approved by the Electricity Authority on 31 August 2010.
+It has subsequently been submitted and approved by the Transpower System Operator.